Content

 > Look up any words and terms that you are not familiar with

-If the child is more than 28 days old
+If your child is more than 28 days old

 Sole custody

-If the mother is going to have sole custody, the Care and Responsibility Declaration for Paternity should not be completed, and the mother will be contacted by the Agency of Family Law when the child is more than 28 days old.
-Advise: contact your registrar and inform them that there is no other parent for quicker administration at the Agency of Family Law.
+If the mother is going to have sole custody, the Care and Responsibility Declaration should not be completed, and the mother will be contacted by the Agency of Family Law when the child is more than 28 days old.
+Advise for quicker administration: please contact the registrar who registered the birth and inform them that there is no other parent to be registered.

 > Find your registrar